 - Passionate hater of the United States

-At the 2004 World Social Forum, Roy characterized the U.S.-led war against Saddam Hussein's Baathist regime as a duel between serial killers.
+At the 2004 World Social Forum, Roy characterized the U.S.-led war against Saddam Hussein's Baathist regime as a duel between two equally despicable serial killers.
 “To applaud the U.S. army's capture of Saddam Hussein and therefore, in retrospect, justify its invasion and occupation of Iraq is like deifying Jack the Ripper for disemboweling the Boston Strangler,” she said.